LCFI: A Fault Injection Tool for Studying Lossy Compression Error Propagation in HPC Programs: Evaluation

 \subsubsection{XSBench}

 XS-Bench is a mini-app representing a key computational kernel of the Monte Carlo neutron transport algorithm.
 We test the variable \textit{a1} in the \textit{calculate\_macro\_xs} function.
-According to the standard output, although all injected programs can finish the execution, every injected program either generates different output or runs lower with the same output, compared to the baseline program.
+According to the standard output, although all injected programs can finish the execution, every program with fault injection either generates different output or runs lower with the same output, compared to the baseline program.
 Listing \ref{lst:res3} illustrates the different verification checksums generated by the baseline and injected programs.
-We note that the baseline programs cost about 127 seconds, but the injected programs cost about 260 seconds.
+We note that the baseline programs cost about 127 seconds, but the programs with injected faults cost about 260 seconds.